ydsingh/alexa/feature-demos/skill-demo-proactive-events/README.md

 We will setup the AWS Lambda function first, as part of a CloudFormation stack called PingMe.
 The stack will include the Lambda trigger, IAM role, and a DynamoDB table to track userIds.

+ * Note: The CloudFormation package should be run from the **us-east-1** region, also known as N. Virginia.
+Verify your default region in the AWS CLI by typing ```aws configure``` and pressing enter four times.

 1. Open a (bash) command terminal.
 1. Navigate to the ```/skill/sam``` folder
 1. Make the deploy script executable via the commmand ```chmod +x ./deploy.sh```
 1. Execute the script to create your stack:  ```./deploy.sh```
- * This will launch a CloudFormation setup from a packaged project (s3://ask-samples-resources/code-packages/0c0e791d1e718cecc4be8716df6dcdf8)
+ * This will launch a CloudFormation setup from the packaged project defined in pingme.yaml.
 1. Open the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks) and verify the new stack called PingMe is created.
 It will take a few moments to complete.
 1. Click on this stack and then the Outputs tab.
 Copy down the AWS Lambda ARN that is shown.